To beat inflation, defeat pandemic, some observers say

 A leap in consumer prices in September sent inflation up 5.4%, the government reported last week, matching the measure’s largest increase since 2008.

-And expected in the coming months — higher heating costs, as far higher natural gas prices are fully felt this winter.
+And expected in the coming months — expensive heating costs, as much higher natural gas prices are fully felt this winter.

 It’s more than a “triple whammy,” Ayers said.